 Patrick Nevins, Program Chair/Assistant Professor, English, Ivy Tech Community College Of Indiana - Columbus; Leigh Britt, Visiting Lecturer, Mathematics, Indiana University - Purdue University Columbus

-Laura Lawrence, Director, Teaching With Technology, Teaching With Technology, Northwest Vista College; Usha Venkat, Directory Of Information Technology, Information Technology, San Antonio College
+Laura Lawrence, Director, Teaching with Technology, Northwest Vista College; Usha Venkat, Director, Information Technology, San Antonio College

 This presentation introduces a study that examines competencies for community college advisors.
 The community college advisor competency model is a three-factor solution that summarizes and groups competencies into interpretable clusters.
 These distinct categories of competencies lead to achieving crucial outcomes.
 Expect a fun, interactive discussion and great takeaways!